Skip to content

 • Alligator: No dots (except under the jaw)

-See dots in every scale → crocodile.
+See dots in each scale → crocodile.
 No dots → alligator.

 Freshwater vs. saltwater – and why it matters